 About ovarian cyst pain

-This usually causes pain in the lower pelvis on the side with the cyst.
-The pain can radiate to the hip and groin.
-Other symptoms include feeling full and bloated.
-The pain may be worse during menstruation.
+Pain from an ovarian cyst usually occurs in the lower abdomen on the side where the cyst is located.
+This pain can radiate to the hip and groin.
+You may also feel full or bloated.
+Symptoms may be worse during menstruation.

 Ovarian cyst treatment